-This time every year, I see folks go through the same rigamarole, setting in front of them – like a heaping plate of thanksgiving day carb load – roadblocks and justifications as to why they can’t stay on track with their fitness goals.
+Every year at this time, I see folks go through the same rigamarole.
+Setting out in front of them – like a heaping plate of thanksgiving day carb load – roadblocks and justifications as to why they can’t stay on track with their fitness goals.
 “How am I suppossed to workout, I haven’t even done any shopping, I’m so busy.”

-The truth, is that life in the 21st century is busy, and the holidays are no different than any other time of the year.
+The truth, is that life in the 21st century is busy and the holidays are no different than any other time of the year.
 Our schedules are always full.
 Yes, feeling obliged to attend the ugly christmas sweater party and drink cheap wine can suck.
-There is no doubt that gathering the whole family together with all that entails, has it’s challenges.
-And, department stores full of petulant, screaming children and their parents elbowing their way in front of you just to grab sale items is, well….yeah, no.

 All the more reason to go push the iron plates, right?

 As we finish out the season and head into a brand new year of busyness please, keep this in mind:

 Tip One Do not feel obliged to eat.
 Rather, to over eat.
 Eating grandma’s famous casserole is one thing.
 Going back for seconds and thirds is another.
 Company party?
 Set the example – politely let you’re coworkers know that you are starting your new year resolutions early, – skip the dessert buffet.
 Who knows, maybe the boss is watching and will take note of you’re initiative.
 (Wink wink)

 Tip Two Schedule workouts for first thing in the morning.
 Reason being, with last minute party plans, “overbooking”, and getting stuck in the rush of everyone else overbooking and making last minute party plans, you won’t blow off gym time.